These modules are only available for students on specific Dentistry exchange programmes.

-Level one module enrolment requests will not be considered until mid August.
+Level one module enrolment requests will not be considered until mid August for Semester 1 students, and December for Semester 2 students.
 The school will get in touch with students to confirm if they have been successful with their level one module requests shortly before the start of semester.

 The School of Music has specific information for study abroad students who want to study its modules.